How we're going to get there

 • $4 million donations and sponsorships in FY23

-• More than 400 family members of Fletcher Building employees received support for study or extra tuition in FY23
+• Almost 400 family members of Fletcher Building employees received support for study or extra tuition in FY24

 Supporting information